Write Your Self also offer scholarships.

 In 2017 we awarded:

-10 license scholarships – an entire year of access to our License Program, where we train and certify professionals who want to learn how to guide people in our writing process and methodology.
+10 scholarships – training and certification for professionals who want to learn how to guide people in our writing process and methodology.

 VALUE: 1950 USD.